 Reaction & Thoughts:

-Based upon Rona Jaffe’s best-selling novel, The Best of Everything is a beautiful-photographed (in CinemaScope), surprisingly compelling melodrama that focuses on the issues career-oriented women faced in the 1950s.
+Based upon Rona Jaffe’s best-selling novel, The Best of Everything is a beautifully-photographed (in CinemaScope), surprisingly compelling melodrama that focuses on the issues career-oriented women faced in the 1950s.
 Yes, it is a glossy soap opera, but it’s extremely well-made with a cast made up of excellent actors.

-Considering that there are so many characters with their own story-lines, director Jean Negulesco (Johnny Belinda) and writers Edith Sommer and Mann Rubin do a pretty good job keeping the narrative relatively simple and interesting.
+Considering that there are so many characters with their own storylines, director Jean Negulesco (Johnny Belinda) and writers Edith Sommer and Mann Rubin do a pretty good job keeping the narrative relatively simple and interesting.

-The Best of Everything sits at a crossroads of an indecisive era — the movie is sandwiched between 1950s conformity and 1960s disillusionment.
+The Best of Everything sits at the crossroads of an indecisive era — the movie is sandwiched between 1950s conformity and 1960s disillusionment.
 It’s the kind of film that both glorifies and condemns traditional values and that’s interesting to watch.
 Although dated in places, you’ll be surprised — I know I was — to see how many of the issues presented here are still relevant today.
-Office politics, careerism, sexual harassment, etc., The Best of Everything tackles common workplace complaints, almost exclusively viewed from the female perspective.
+Office politics, careerism, sexual harassment, etc., The Best of Everything tackles common workplace complaints, almost exclusively viewed from a female perspective.

-There is enough talent here to fill up a stadium.
+There is enough talent here to fill a stadium.
 Hope Lange (Peyton Place), Diane Baker (The Silence of the Lambs) and Suzy Parker (Ten North Frederick) are a trio of secretaries trying to make it in the Big Apple.

-Stephen Boyd (Ben-Hur) is a lonely editor, Martha Hyer (Some Came Running) is a single-mother attempting to rebuild her life after a divorce, and Louis Jourdan (Gigi) plays an egomaniacal stage director.
+Stephen Boyd (Ben-Hur) is a lonely editor, Martha Hyer (Some Came Running) is a single-mother attempting to rebuild her life after a divorce and Louis Jourdan (Gigi) plays an egomaniacal stage director.
 The usually mild-mannered Brian Aherne (Juarez) is shockingly good as a lecherous editor-in-chief whose favorite pastime is to sexually harass women!
-Famed actor-turned-movie-mogul Robert Evans (The Kid Stays in the Picture) plays a callous playboy.
+Famed actor-turned-movie-mogul, Robert Evans (The Kid Stays in the Picture), plays a callous playboy.

 William C. Mellor’s (A Place in the Sun and The Diary of Anne Frank) widescreen cinematography is wonderful — corporate America never looked more beautiful!
 I also liked the Oscar-nominated title song, composed by Alfred Newman (The Mark of Zorro), with lyrics by Sammy Cahn, and sung by crooner Johnny Mathis.